 Let’s say you were late on a couple of bills or you had an emergency medical procedure that you haven’t paid off.
 You may now have a bad credit history, and you’ll want to do something about that.

-First things first: Check your credit report at AnnualCreditReport.com for free.
+First things first: Check your credit report at AnnualCreditReport.com for free or get your TransUnion report for free at CreditCards.com.
 Look for errors, such as inaccurate personal information or accounts you don’t recognize.
 Get the credit bureaus to correct the errors as soon as possible.